Fighting for Injured Roughnecks, Drivers & Other Oil Rig Injury Survivors in Baton Rouge

 Accidents can occur at any hour, given Louisiana’s round-the-clock oil operations.
 With Baton Rouge serving as a regional processing hub, workers regularly operate in areas exposed to heavy machinery and hazardous material, including locations that see intense rain or flooding.
 Heat and unpredictable weather add new challenges each season, making year-round vigilance a must.
 Rig crews rely on timely support after an incident, so partnering with a team familiar with the realities of oil rig work and the Baton Rouge region is a must.

-What To Do After an Oil Rig Accident in Baton Rouge
+What to Do After an Oil Rig Accident in Baton Rouge

 Offshore vs. Inland Oil Rig Accidents in Louisiana